This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Scottish Bible Society 'The Word for the World' scottish_bible_society

 The Since 1809 the SBS have sought to put the Bible into people's hands and hearts.
 For more than 200 years the Society have helped to make a difference to countless lives the world over - but this has only been possible with generous donations.
-There is still much work to be done, both in Scotland and overseas.
-Your continued support will help bring the Bible's wisdom, guidance and revelation to people most in need. see the website.
+There is still continued work to be done, both in Scotland and overseas.
+Your support helps the Society in its work, see the website.

 Contact: Diane Walker